hleveillegauvin/spotifyAPI/README.md

 Use your regular Spotify username and password to create your developper app.
 The app can be called anything.
 Alternatively, you can use the Spotify Web API Console at https://developer.spotify.com/web-api/console/

-  Open ```./spotifyToken.php``` and modify the file by entering your Spotify developper client ID and client secret.
+  Open ```spotifyToken.php``` and modify the file by entering your Spotify developper client ID and client secret.
 Once this is done, save the file.

 Make spotifyAPI.sh executable